Why I Love the Dell XPS 13 (and I’m A Mac User!)

 • Bps in seconds thanks to a solid state drive and Intel® Rapid Start technology

-• Precision-cut aluminum lid is as durable as it is stunning.
+• The precision-cut aluminum lid is as durable as it is stunning.

 • Specifically engineered to create the ultimate in portability.